 A modal shift involves the growth in the demand of a transport mode at the expense of another, although a modal shift can involve an absolute growth in both concerned modes.

 The comparative advantages behind a modal shift can be in terms of costs, convenience, speed, or reliability.
 For passengers, this involved a transition in modal preferences as incomes went up, such as from collective (public transit) to individual modes (motorbikes, automobiles) of transportation.
 For freight, this has implied a shift to faster and more flexible modes when possible and cost-effective, namely trucking and air freight.
 A modal shift can further be nuanced by time shift, for which the use of the same mode takes place at another time period, likely when there is less congestion.
-In a situation of congestion, it is thus likely that time shift will be preferred to modal shift, particularly if the time shift is relatively marginal (e.g. a few hours).
+In a situation of congestion, it is thus likely that a time shift will be preferred to a modal shift, particularly if the time shift is relatively marginal (e.g. a few hours).
 An individual may delay travel at a later time while a freight delivery can be rescheduled.

 All modes are affected by fuel price volatility, from the individual car owner to the corporation operating a fleet of hundreds of aircraft or ships.
-Different pricing mechanisms are used, namely direct rate adjustments, as in the case of shipping, or indirect adjustments as in the case of airlines, with the reliance on fuel surcharges when energy prices are increasing.
-In the context of higher energy prices and environmental concerns and therefore, higher input costs for transportation, the following can be expected:
+Different pricing mechanisms are used, namely direct rate adjustments, as in the case of shipping, or indirect adjustments, as in the case of airlines, with the reliance on fuel surcharges when energy prices are increasing.
+In the context of higher energy prices and environmental concerns and, therefore, higher input costs for transportation, the following can be expected:

 - Higher transport costs increase the friction of distance and constrain mobility.
 As a major consumer of petroleum, the transport industry must increase rates.
-Across the board increases cause people to rethink their movement patterns and companies to adjust their supply and distribution chains.
+Across the board increases cause people to rethink their movement patterns and companies to adjust their supply chains.

 - Because energy costs impact modes differently, a modal shift can be anticipated.
 Road and air transport are more energy-intensive than the other modes, so energy price increases are likely to impact them more severely than other modes.
 This could lead to a shift towards water and rail transport in particular.

-4. Passengers and Freight: Complementarity versus Competition
+4. Passengers versus Freight

 There is a complementarity between passenger and freight transport systems.
 With some exceptions, such as buses and pipelines, most transport modes have developed to handle both freight and passenger traffic.
 In some cases, both are carried in the same vehicle, as in air transport, where about 80% of the freight is transported in the cargo holds of passenger aircraft.
-In others, different types of vehicles have been developed for freight and passenger traffic, but they both share the same road infrastructure, such as in rail and road traffic.
+In others, different types of vehicles have been developed for freight and passenger traffic, but they both share the same infrastructure, such as rail and road traffic.
 In shipping, passengers and freight used to share the same vessels and often the same terminals.
 Since the 1950s, specialization has occurred, and the two are now entirely distinct, except for ferries and some RORO services.

-Sharing freight and passenger modes is not without difficulties, and indeed some of the major problems confronting transportation occur where the two compete for the use of scarce transport infrastructure.
-For example, trucks in urban areas are seen as a nuisance and a cause of congestion by passenger transport users.
+Sharing freight and passenger modes is not without difficulties, and indeed some of the major problems confronting transportation occur when the two compete for the use of scarce transport infrastructure.
+For example, trucks in urban areas are seen as a nuisance and cause congestion by passenger transport users.
 Daytime deliveries and double-parked trucks are perceived as a particular nuisance.
 The poor performance of some modes, such as rail, is seen as the outcome of freight and passengers having to share routes.
-There are also growing interests expressed at using segments of transit systems to move freight, particularly in central areas.
+There are also growing interests expressed in using segments of transit systems to move freight, particularly in central areas.
 This raises the question as to what extent and under which circumstances freight and passengers are compatible.
 The main advantages of joint operations are:

 - High capital costs can be justified and amortized with a diverse revenue stream.